grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/10 Protocols/03 SSL-TLS/SSL-TLS client certificates.md

 ---
-title: "SSL/TLS client certificates"
+title: 'SSL/TLS client certificates'
-excerpt: ""
+excerpt: ''
 ---

 Usually, when we are talking about TLS certificates we are referring to the mechanism by which